qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 ------------------

 Each item inside the Composer can be moved and resized to create a perfect layout.
-For both operations the first step is to activate the |mActionSelect| :sup:`Select/Move item` tool and to click on the item; you can then move it using the mouse while holding the left button.
+For both operations the first step is to activate the |select| :sup:`Select/Move item` tool and to click on the item; you can then move it using the mouse while holding the left button.
 If you need to constrain the movements to the horizontal or the vertical axis, just hold the :kbd:`Shift` button on the keyboard while moving the mouse.